Programme & Speaker Information

 Dr Joshua Larsen is a Senior Lecturer in Physical Geography.
 His research interests include: Hydrology, ecohydrology, biogeochemistry, water quality, and palaeohydrology.

-Dr Andrew Hacket Pain, University of Leeds
+Dr Andrew Hacket Pain, University of Liverpool

-Untangling the response of forest seed production to climate change
+Untangling the response of forest seed production to climate change.

 Andrew Hacket Pain Biography